apourchot/apourchot.github.io/_posts/2018-05-25-sample-efficiency-evolution-strategies.md

 ## Conclusion

 From those experiments, we can conclude that the importance mixing mechanism does indeed allow for better sample efficiency.
-Simply reusing the samples from the previous generations can reduce the number of fitness evaluations by a factor of 5.
+Simply reusing the samples from the previous generations can reduce the number of fitness evaluations by a factor of at least 2 (this number could be increased easily, by setting \\(\alpha\\) to 1 and reducing \\(\epsilon\\) (which we didn't touch in our experiments).
 However, contrary to our expectations, increasing the number of previous generations to sample from does not increase this gain in efficiency.
-The reason behind this behaviour is still unclear, and calls for further investigation.
+The reason behind this behaviour most likely lies in the CMA-ES algorithm itself, and calls for further investigation.

 ----
 ****